Romantische Strasse โ€“ Travel guide to Germany's most beloved road

 Well arrived in schwangau or Fussen, you check into a cozy hotel, eat well and enjoy the view of the snow-capped Alps.

-Day 3: Neuchschwanstein and Hohenschwangau (2 Swedish miles)
+Day 3: Neuchschwanstein and Hohenschwangau (2 miles)

 Neuschwanstein Castle